pts/tinyveracrypt/README.txt

 * verbose debug info similar to `cryptsetup --debug -v -v -v'
 * volume diagnostics similar to `cryptsetup luksDump'

 Q24.
-Can tinyveracrypt convert between VeraCrypt and TrueCrypt headers, or from LUKS?
+Can tinyveracrypt regenerate the volume header or convert between VeraCrypt and TrueCrypt headers, or from LUKS?
-""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""
 Yes.
 To regenerate the TrueCrypt/VeraCrypt/LUKS header, open the encrypted volume (as NAME), and then run:

-  $ sudo ./tinyveracrypt.py init --opened /dev/mapper/NAME
+  $ sudo ./tinyveracrypt.py init --opened --type=TYPE /dev/mapper/NAME

-Pass flag `--truecrypt' to `init' if you want to generate a TrueCrypt header or `--type=luks' if you want to generate a LUKS header.
-Pass any flags (e.g. --mkfat=...), specify any passphrase.
+Pass flag `--type=truecrypt' to `init' if you want to generate a TrueCrypt header or `--type=luks' if you want to generate a LUKS header.
+Pass any other flag (e.g. --mkfat=...), specify any passphrase.

 Please note that the hidden volume, if any, will be destroyed as part of this.